May 25, 2016

 Roche (SIX: RO, ROG; OTCQX: RHHBY) today announced the United States Food and Drug Administration (FDA) approval of the first cytomegalovirus (CMV) test for use in hematopoietic stem cell transplant recipients.
 With this approval, the COBAS® AmpliPrep/COBAS® TaqMan® CMV Test is available for monitoring CMV treatment in all types of transplant patients in the USA.
 The test was the first in vitro diagnostic test conforming to the WHO International Standard, making it possible for laboratories worldwide to obtain comparable results when testing for CMV and it is now the most commonly used in vitro diagnostic test for CMV solid organ transplant recipients in the USA.

-Roche’s standardized real-time polymerase chain reaction (PCR)-based CMV test is designed for use on the automated COBAS® AmpliPrep/COBAS® TaqMan® System, an established platform for viral load monitoring of multiple infectious diseases.
+Roche’s standardised real-time polymerase chain reaction (PCR)-based CMV test is designed for use on the automated COBAS® AmpliPrep/COBAS® TaqMan® System, an established platform for viral load monitoring of multiple infectious diseases.

 About the test